-The chemical industry is one of the world’s largest verticals compared to other industries, and it has significant influence on almost others.
-Inorganic chemistry is an important part of the chemical industry, and includes the chemistry of carbon-free compounds.
+The chemical industry is one of the world’s largest verticals compared to other industries, and it has a significant influence on almost others.
+Inorganic chemistry is an important part of the chemical industry and includes the chemistry of carbon-free compounds.
 Inorganic chemistry is the base for technical areas such as metallurgy and semiconductors.

 Among some of the major companies providing agricultural products are BASF SE, DowDuPont Inc., China Petroleum & Chemical Corporation, and Saudi Basic Industries Corporation.

 According to Statista, total revenue from the global chemical industry was US$ 4.25 Trillion in 2017.

 North America Chemical Industry:

 The US is among the largest producers of chemical products globally.
 Chemical shipments in the US are regulated by the Department of Transportation, the International Air Transport Association, and the Environmental Protection Agency.
 The U.S. Department of Transportation, and the Pipeline and Hazardous Materials Safety Administration regulate the movement of chemicals to industries and consumers through any mode of transportation.

 The US Government has developed and implemented standards for classifying, handling, and packaging various shipments within the country.

 The chemical industry represents around 7% of Europe’s industrial production.
 Two-thirds of the chemicals produced are supplied to other sectors within the manufacturing industry.
 Challenges faced by manufacturers in countries in the region include stringent government regulations, accessing raw materials, and energy/power.